Boeing's Pope Sees 'Significant Flow Improvements' In 737 MAX Production

 “Production rates are increasing meaningfully month by month,” Pope said on the eve of the Farnborough Airshow during a briefing in London.

 Boeing delivered 34 MAXs in June, the highest monthly number so far this year.
 In the first half of 2024, it handed over 135 MAXs.
 Boeing had slowed down 737 MAX production further from an already low level to improve quality following the Jan.
 5 Alaska Airlines Flight 1282 accident.
-Yet Boeing only delivered three 787s in the same month and handed over just 22 examples of the widebody in the first half of 2024.
+Yet Boeing only delivered three 787s in June and handed over just 22 examples of the widebody in the first half of 2024.

 The company is also making progress on modification of the engine anti-ice system on the 737 by now having chosen a design, Pope confirmed.
 The current system could cause overheating and potentially lead to structural failure of the inlet, which lead the FAA to mandate changes—first to be implemented on the 737-7 and then on the other members of the MAX families.
 The new design could be certified in early 2025, Pope indicated.